firefly-iii/docs/docs/docs/firefly-iii/advanced-concepts/bills.md

 * Description: Monthly rent
 * Repeats every month

+You can also set the end date and the extension date.

 These properties by themselves are mostly cosmetic.
 They allow Firefly III to predict for you how much you should expect to spend on these bills.
 On the frontpage, a little box will tell you how you're doing.

 If you enter a number in the "skip" field, the bill will be automatically skipped every X times; a bill that arrives every 3 months can be entered by filling in "2".